FixedEffects/FixedEffectModels.jl/README.md

 #### Subset

-You can estimate a model on a subset of your data with the option `subset`
+Estimate a model on a subset of your data with the option `subset`

 ```julia
 reg(Sales ~ NDI |> pState, weight = :Pop, subset = df[:pState] .< 30)